vaiish371/tp/docs/UserGuide.md

 ### 2.1.1 Adding a Module: `add module`

 Adds a new module to the list of modules.
-If you are a TA for multiple modules, you can keep track of all of them.
+If you are a TA for multiple modules, you can keep track of all of them!

 Format: `add module MODULE_NAME`